 - You want to help your children gain confidence through learning.

-- Do you educate your children with a goal of developing a life-long love of learning?
+- Do you educate your children with the goal of developing a life-long love of learning?

-- You want your children to add value to themselves, their community, and the world at large.
+- You want your children to add value to themselves, their community, and the world.